VakeWorks/SovScaDesDisMaLOps/docs/2025/src/preparation.md

       ```
 - You should be able to open terminal inside a running docker container
 - [OPTIONAL] You can checkout [command-line](./cli.md) and [docker](./docker.md) pages we will be going through.
-- Advanced Exercise: You can build these docker images from scratch on your own by following [Docker Ray Dev](./docker-ray-dev.md).
+- [OPTIONAL] Advanced Exercise: You can build these docker images from scratch on your own by following [Docker Ray Dev](./docker-ray-dev.md).